Welcome to Year 6!

-This half term we are starting an exciting reading challenge.
+This half term we will be continuing with our exciting reading challenge.
 Each time you have read for 20 minutes at home and have a signature from an adult in you reading log, you will receive a point.
 And we all know what points mean.....PRIZES!
 Points will be awarded by Miss Jackson on a Friday afternoon so don't forget your reading log.
 The class has been split up into teams of four and we have some very unusual team names.
 Good luck and I'll look forward to awarding prizes to the winning team.

 Gobble Gobble Gobble Fluffy Marshmallow Pieces

 Fluffy Chubby Bunny x 4 Uncle Barry

 I hope you are all ready and ready to go!
 This half term our English text will be Trash where we will have some exciting discussions, heated debates and lots of fantastic writing opportunities.
 Our classroom has been transformed into a dump site so the children can experience what life was like sifting through the rubbish.